If you're thinking about a care home for you, or someone you're looking after, you can get help and advice if you want help:

 - whether they cater for special diets or accept meal requests

-- whether they provide evidence of staff training to meet the National Care Standards
+- whether they provide evidence of staff training to meet the Health and Social Care Standards

 Age UK's Care Home Checklist can help you choose the right care home for you.